North East Line: Rolling stock

-In 2019, the first-generation trains began undergoing a mid-life refurbishment which is scheduled for completion during the third quarter of 2024.
+In 2019, the first-generation trains began undergoing a mid-life refurbishment which is scheduled for completion by the third quarter of 2024.
 Upgrades include the replacement of interior parts and the installation of a new condition-monitoring system which will monitor train performance.
 The first refurbished train re-entered service on 28 February 2022.

 With the passenger trains, the NEL tunnels and tracks are maintained by a fleet of engineering trains.
 There are four types of engineering trains: the locomotive, for towing wagons with equipment; the heavy crane vehicle, for changing tracks; the multi-function vehicle, for detecting flaws on rails and in tunnels; and the rail-grinding machine, for grinding rails back into shape.
 The engineering trains are manufactured by Plasser & Theurer, Speno, and Harsco Rail.
 A new fleet of engineering trains has been supplied by CRRC Zhuzhou Locomotive.

 Depot

-The Sengkang Depot, on Sengkang East Avenue between the Buangkok and Sengkang stations, is the service and storage area for NEL trains.
+The Sengkang Depot, located along Sengkang East Avenue between the Buangkok and Sengkang stations, is the service and storage area for NEL trains.
 Built by Hyundai Engineering and Construction for S$350 million (US$ million), the 27 ha depot includes the OCC which monitors the line's train and station operations.

 The depot can accommodate up to 44 trains, with three additional stabling tracks being built for the NELe as of 2019.
 It also houses LRT trains for the Sengkang and Punggol LRT lines above the depot.

 Its facilities include a four-storey administrative building, maintenance bays, a workshop and an automated warehouse.
 The depot's workshop has equipment which can raise an entire train for repairs, Singapore's first such workshop.
 Using the NEL's signalling system, train movement in the depot is mainly automatic.
 Staff members access the area via three dedicated tunnels for safety reasons.

 The OCC also controls the equipment and systems of tunnels, stations, power substations and the depot, which are integrated into one terminal.
 The systems are managed by four or five rotating teams working around the clock.
 Alongside a training and software-development room, the OCC has a depot control centre to monitor and supervise its operations.

 Signalling

 The NEL is fully automatic, using Alstom's Urbalis 300 moving-block signalling system.
 The NEL is the world's first fully automated heavy-rail system.
-Its construction allowed the Land Transport Authority to explore, integrate and implement new and existing technology as part of its vision of a fully-automated system.
-The line's automatic train control (ATC) is based on Alstom's MASTRIA software, which also manages its automatic train protection (ATP) and automatic train operation (ATO).
+Its construction allowed the LTA to explore, integrate and implement new and existing technology as part of its vision of a fully-automated system.
+The line's automatic train control (ATC) is based on Alstom's MASTRIA software, which also manages its automatic train protection (ATP) and automatic train operation (ATO) GoA 4 (UTO).
 The Urbalis system also includes a computer-based Interlocking system which controls the track switches and interfaces with the ATC and the data-management system.
 The DMS, monitored by station staff, oversees the signalling equipment, platform doors and trains.